jsperf/jsperf.com/README.md

 ##### Compose

 `docker-compose.yml` orchestrates a load balancer (nginx), the app (this node project), and a database (mysql) with some additional services to help with continuous deployment.
-To start everything up, run: `MYSQL_PASS=$MYSQL_PASS docker-compose up`.
+To start everything up, run: `MYSQL_PASSWORD=$MYSQL_PASSWORD docker-compose up`.
 Pressing `ctrl+c` or sending a similar interruption will stop all of the containers.
 To run the composed containers in the background, use the `-d` argument.

 You can start additional app containers by running `docker-compose scale web=3` where `3` is the total number of containers.
 The load balancer will automatically reconfigure itself to include the new containers.
 Similarly, you can scale down the containers by running `docker-compose scale web=1` and the load balancer will, again, reconfigure itself accordingly.